Julius Rosenwald: Philanthropy

 After the 1906 financial reorganization of Sears, Rosenwald became friends with Goldman Sachs's other senior partner, Paul J. Sachs, who often stayed with Rosenwald during his many trips to Chicago.
 The two would discuss America's social situation, agreeing that the plight of African Americans was the most serious in the U.S. Sachs introduced Rosenwald to two prominent educators and proponents of African-American education, William H. Baldwin and Booker T. Washington.
-Rosenwald made common cause with Washington and was asked to serve on the board of directors of the Tuskegee Institute in 1912, a position he held for the remainder of his life.
-He endowed the institute to free Washington from fundraising and enable him to devote more time managing the institute.
+Rosenwald made a common cause with Washington and was asked to serve on the board of directors of the Tuskegee Institute in 1912, a position he held for the remainder of his life.
+He endowed the institute to free Washington from fundraising and enabled him to devote more time managing the institute.

+His philosophy regarding philanthropy vs. charity was to involve the recipients in the contribution via a matching system.
+The matching system provided part of the budgets of the Rosenwald schools which were matched by local citizens, both blacks and white, but also supported by the local municipality via local taxes.
+Through this initiative public schools for African American students were created with the southern states and their own constituents took responsibility.

+He later established his Rosenwald Fund in 1917 which provided fellowships and other contributions primarily, but not only for African Americans.
+Its stated goal was for "the well-being of mankind".
+Unlike other endowed foundations, which were designed to fund themselves in perpetuity, the Rosenwald Fund was intended to use all of its funds for philanthropic purposes.
+As a result, the fund was completely spent by 1948.

+Rosenwald’s Jewishly-motivated empathy with former slaves in the South was publicly acknowledged in his own lifetime.
+Rosenwald reportedly found personal satisfaction in helping others, Jews and non-Jews: “All the other pleasures in life seem to wear out, but the pleasure of helping others in distress never dies.”

+Jewish connection

 Rosenwald became a member of the city's leading Jewish Reform congregation, Chicago Sinai congregation, soon after moving to Chicago.
-Its rabbi, Emil G. Hirsch, made an impact on Rosenwald's philanthropy.
+The teachings of the rabbi, Emil G. Hirsch, made an impact on Rosenwald's philanthropy.
+Among Hirsch's main teachings regarding social justice was that wealthy individuals have a duty to help the poor, it is not an option.
+The poor have a right to benefit from this help.

 Rosenwald donated generously to several Jewish community projects in Chicago and served as vice president of Chicago Sinai for many years.

+In 1929 he offered a $10,000 prize to the writer of the best answer to the question "How can Judaism best adjust itself to and influence modern life?"
+The competition was won by Rabbi Mordecai Kaplan who published "Judaism as a Civilization," the most influential Jewish book of its time.